M-casado/fega-metadata-schema/schemas/json-ld.org/README.md

-This directory contains work from https://github.com/json-ld/json-ld.org.
+This directory contains modified work from https://github.com/json-ld/json-ld.org.
 See licensing details at [LICENSE](./LICENSE).